 H. Rejection of applications for a delayed birth registration: If an applicant for a delayed registration of birth fails to submit the minimum documentary evidence required for a delayed registration of birth or if the state registrar finds reason to question the validity or adequacy of the certificate or the documentary evidence, the state registrar shall not register the delayed certificate and shall advise the applicant of the reason for such by final rejection letter, signed by the state registrar.
-The final rejection letter with notice of such will be deemed the rejection of the application and related certificate for purposes of NMSA, 1978 section 24-14-16.
-Applicants initially submitting evidence for a delayed certificate of birth may receive preliminary letters from the bureau of vital records and health statistics requesting additional documentary evidence; such letters however shall not be considered the final rejection letter.
+The final rejection letter with notice of such will be deemed the rejection of the application and related certificate for purposes of Section 24-14-16 NMSA 1978.
+Applicants initially submitting evidence for a delayed certificate of birth may receive preliminary letters from the bureau requesting additional documentary evidence; such letters however shall not be considered the final rejection letter.

 I. Court order for delayed certificates of birth.
-If an order from a court of competent jurisdiction to establish a delayed certificate of birth pursuant to NMSA, 1978 Sections 24-14-15 and 24-14-16 is entered the state registrar shall require the applicant for the delayed certificate of birth to provide a duly certified copy of the court order and the related petition and supporting documents presented to the court to obtain such order, if the documents have not been previously received by the department.
+If an order from a court of competent jurisdiction to establish a delayed certificate of birth pursuant to Sections 24-14-15 and 24-14-16 NMSA 1978 is entered the state registrar shall require the applicant for the delayed certificate of birth to provide a duly certified copy of the court order and the related petition and supporting documents presented to the court to obtain such order, if the documents have not been previously received by the department.
 If the department was not given notice as required by statute of a hearing on a delayed birth certificate, the department and state registrar may seek legal redress.

 J. Dismissal in six months: Applications for delayed certificates which have not been completed within six months from the date of initial application may be dismissed at the discretion of the state registrar.
 Upon dismissal, the state registrar shall so advise the applicant.
-[7.2.2.10 NMAC - Rp, 7 NMAC 2.2.10, 12/30/2010]
+A dismissal pursuant to this section shall not be considered a final rejection letter.

-7.2.2.11 THE CREATION OF AMENDED CERTIFICATES OF BIRTH FOLLOWING ADOPTION, LEGITIMATION, DENIALS OF PATERNITY AND ACKNOWLEDGEMENTS OF PATERNITY AND OTHER LEGALLY RECOGNIZED DETERMINATIONS OF PARENTAGE:
+7.2.2.11 THE CREATION OF AMENDED CERTIFICATES OF BIRTH FOLLOWING ADOPTION, LEGITIMATION, DENIALS OF PATERNITY AND ACKNOWLEDGEMENTS OF PATERNITY, AND OTHER LEGALLY RECOGNIZED DETERMINATIONS OF PARENTAGE:

-A. Paternity: Upon receipt of a sworn acknowledgement of paternity signed by both parents, if no other man is shown as the father on the original certificate, an amended certificate shall be prepared.
-A written request by both parents, if made within the first year of the child's birth, (unless acceptable proof is submitted that the mother is deceased, then by the father) that the minor child's surname be changed, and if no other man is shown as the father on the original certificate shall be prepared.
+A. Paternity: Upon receipt of a sworn acknowledgement of paternity signed by both parents, if no other person is shown as the father on the original certificate, a new certificate shall be prepared.
+A written request by both parents, if made within the 18 years of the child's birth, (unless acceptable proof is submitted that the mother is deceased, then by the father) that the minor child's surname be changed, and if no other person is shown as the father on the original certificate, a revised certificate shall be prepared.
+For a child aged 14 years or older, the child must give notarized consent to the change.

-B. Court orders: If a person claims a change in paternity but cannot provide acknowledgement and/or denial of paternity as prescribed in the Uniform Parentage Act Section 40-11A-3, the person will be advised to seek a court adjudication of paternity.
+B. Court orders: If a person claims a change in paternity but cannot provide acknowledgement or denial of paternity as prescribed in the Uniform Parentage Act Section 40-11A-3 NMSA 1978, the person will be advised to seek a court adjudication of paternity.

-C. An amended certificate of birth shall be prepared by the state registrar for a child born in this state upon receipt of a certified copy of a court determination of parentage or other acceptable evidence of parentage as required by the state registrar pursuant to the provisions of the Vital Records Act and related regulations and the Uniform Parentage Act.
+C. An new certificate of birth shall be prepared by the state registrar for a child born in this state upon receipt of a certified copy of a court determination of parentage or other acceptable evidence of parentage as required by the state registrar pursuant to the provisions of the Vital Records Act and related regulations and the Uniform Parentage Act.

-D. Creation of amended certificate:
+D. Creation of new certificate: